 The most prominent piece of legislation affecting installation natural resources is the Endangered Species Act (ESA), enacted in 1973.
 This act requires that all federal agencies implement protection programs for designated species or critical habitat and use their authorities to further the purposes of the Act.
 Federal agencies, in consultation with the USFWS, must ensure that actions they authorize, fund, or carry out are not likely to jeopardize the continued existence of any listed species or result in the destruction or adverse modification of designated critical habitat of such species.
 However, note that most DoD properties can be exempted from critical habitat designation if the INRMP benefits the species for which critical habitat is proposed.
-Further, the act prohibits any action that causes a "taking" of any listed species of endangered fish or wildlife; however, incidental take can be exempted through Section 7 of the ESA.
+Further, the act prohibits any action that causes a "taking" of any listed species of endangered fish or wildlife.
 To comply with the ESA, the USAF and USMC are required under their respective regulations, AFMAN 32-7003 and MCO 5090.2, to inventory their lands for federally listed T&E species and, if present, provide an overall ecosystem management approach for the protection and management of the species.
 Although not required, when practical, a similar approach should be used for listed federal candidate species and state-listed species.